fredericodeveloper/fredericodeveloper/README.md

 -  🇧🇷 I live in Brazil.
 -  👀 I’m interested in FullStack Programming, System Administration, Selfhosting/Homelab, Cryptocurrency and all privacy-related software.
 -  🌴 I’m looking to make new programmer friends.
--  💬 Email me at: frederico@morke.org
+-  💬 Text me on signal: @frederico.99